Rosario Hernández Diéguez: Biography

 Rosario Hernández Diéguez was the daughter of an anarchist railwayman.
 Her home was on Calle Pino in Vigo.
 Everyone knew her by her nickname, "A Calesa".

 She worked as a newspaper hawker in the doorway of the society "El Gimnasio" on Calle del Príncipe, reading out the news in the newspapers.
 She visited the UGT's Casa del pueblo of the UGT, and attended PSOE meetings.
 In sympathy with the latter, she actively participated in the worker demonstrations of the time.

-Hernandez fled with the uprising of July 18, 1936.
-Captured and arrested on September 3, 1936.
+Hernandez fled with the uprising of 18 July 1936.
+She was captured and arrested on 3 September 1936.
 Imprisoned in the city's María Berdiales Fronton, she received meals brought in by her sister, Maria.
 Insolent, rather than submissive, devoted and obedient, she was shaved, raped, mutilated, and murdered in a Falange barracks.
 Her body was anchored to an iron grill before it was thrown off a boat in the Ria de Vigo, near the Cíes Islands.